CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ### Flags

 - ```ALWAYS_TWOHAND``` Item is always wielded with two hands.
 Without this, the items volume and weight are used to calculate this.
-- ```BIONIC_WEAPON``` Cannot wield this item normally.
-It has to be attached to a bionic and equipped through activation of the bionic.
 - ```DIAMOND``` Diamond coating adds 30% bonus to cutting and piercing damage.
 - ```MESSY``` Creates more mess when pulping.
 - ```NO_CVD``` Item can never be used with a CVD machine.